Child Support in Australia: 2021 Expert Guide

 If you disagree with the assessment, you must apply to CSA for a change or review.
 In the meantime, you must continue to pay the assessed child support.

-For private agreements with court consent orders, a parent can apply to a court to enforce the order if the other parent stops or reduces child support payments.
+For private registered agreements, a parent can apply to the FCA or FCC to enforce the payment if the other parent stops or reduces child support payments.

 If you need to change your child support agreement, you must make a new agreement with the other parent.
-You can also agree to seek new consent orders.
 You must continue to pay child support while negotiating the new agreement.
 Breaching a court order can have serious penalties.

-If you have a child support agreement but no court order, the other parent may choose to take legal action against you for breach of contract if you stop paying.
+If you have a child support agreement, the other parent may choose to take legal action against you for breach of contract if you stop paying.
 If successful, they may be able to recover the amount of unpaid child support.

 If you need to make new child support arrangements, you should seek legal advice.
 You must continue to pay the agreed amount of child support while you’re waiting to make new arrangements.